 How often are these done?
 A cytology screening is recommended every 3 years; co-testing with a cytology test and a human papillomavirus (HPV) test is recommended every 5 years.

 Some people end up in homes with domestic violence and they don’t know where to turn.
 If something is happening in your life and you have been looking for someone to share it with, discussions with your primary care physician are safe.

 Understanding what your primary care physician is looking for will help you be prepared for your visit.
 Remember, both you and your physician have the same goal — to keep you healthy.
-If your current doctor is missing out on some of these crucial screenings, maybe it is time to consider a new primary care doctor.

-By Leonard Kim
+by Leonard Kim